 In other words, in many instances it makes sense for investors to open a 529 plan just for the annual deduction on their state income taxes.

-They may never use the money, but it can easily be withdrawn (you always remain the owner of the funds) or transferred to their children or grandchildren.
+Even if they never use the money, they can easily withdraw it (you always remain the owner of the funds) or transfer it to their children or grandchildren.
 Many states offer 529 plans that also provide appealing inheritance and gift provisions.

-Another rather unknown benefit of these plans is that you can open an account in any state.
+Another benefit of these plans is that you can open an account in any state.
 You’re not locked into your home state’s plan.

-The bottom line is that your kids, your grandkids… and even your neighbor’s kids are likely going to college.
+The bottom line is that your kids, your grandkids… and even your neighbor’s kids are likely to go to college.

 And it will be expensive… no matter what the folks in Washington promise.